 We are conducting peer sessions with women around their cardiovascular health.
-We have a grant from the Alpha Phi Foundation, and together with cardiologist Lisa Freed, MD, and interventional cardiologist Sasanka Jayasuriya, MD, and an organization called the Patient Revolution, we are facilitating conversations to help women better understand and engage with the personal factors contributing to their risk for heart disease, and empowering them with the knowledge and skills to have better discussions with their clinicians about their cardiovascular health.
+We have a grant from the Alpha Phi Foundation, and together with an organization called the Patient Revolution, we are facilitating conversations to help women better understand and engage with the personal factors contributing to their risk for heart disease, and empowering them with the knowledge and skills to have better discussions with their clinicians about their cardiovascular health.

-We will typically ask a woman, sometimes a patient of mine, to host a session by inviting 10 to 12 women she thinks may be interested—colleagues, friends, family members, maybe members of her book club.
+We will typically ask a woman to host a session by inviting 10 to 12 women she thinks may be interested—colleagues, friends, family members, maybe members of her book club.
 I’m there with a co-facilitator from the Patient Revolution.
 We discuss a lot of women-specific issues, and they share stories about their experiences in life and with the health care system, and their thoughts on statins and other interventions that could lower their risk.
 Truly, they learn from each other.
 We hope women will feel comfortable enough to bring up these deeply personal topics the next time they discuss cardiovascular health with their physician.

 With all of this information, what should women expect when they talk to their doctor?

 Women should expect a personalized approach and accept nothing less.
-Personalized medicine means taking the time to understand the person in front of me—and how their biology and biography may be contributing to their cardiovascular health.
+Personalized medicine means taking the time to understand the patient—and how their biology and biography may be contributing to their cardiovascular health.
 We have calculators to estimate people’s risk of developing a heart attack in the next 10 years, and this is a good starting place.

 But typically, more information is needed—what is their diet, activity level, daily stressors, experience with depression and trauma, and their general well-being?
 Specific to women, it’s important to know about their pregnancy experiences, including issues such as diabetes, preeclampsia, high blood pressure, or pre-term delivery, which are all risk factors for heart disease.
 What is their family history?
 Is there a role for more advanced lipid testing, a calcium score, or genetic testing?
 Finally, we need to work with our patients to put it all together to estimate—as best as possible—their personalized risk and the potential to reduce that risk, and to consider their preferences, values, and goals to help reach the best strategies for promoting cardiovascular health.